FCoinCommunity/fmex-api-doc/source/includes/en/_errors.md

-# Order error code
+# Error code

-Error Code | Interpretation
+Error code | Meaning
 ---------- | -------
-400 | Bad Request -- 错误的请求
+400 | Bad Request -- Bad Request
-401 | Unauthorized -- API key 或者签名，时间戳有误
-403 | Forbidden -- 禁止访问
+401 | Unauthorized -- Wrong API key, signature or timestamp 403 | Forbidden -- Forbidden
-404 | Not Found -- 未找到请求的资源
+404 | Not Found -- Not Found Requested Materials
-405 | Method Not Allowed -- 使用的 HTTP 方法不适用于请求的资源
-406 | Not Acceptable -- 请求的内容格式不是 JSON
-429 | Too Many Requests -- 请求受限，请降低请求频率
-500 | Internal Server Error -- 服务内部错误，请稍后再进行尝试
-503 | Service Unavailable -- 服务不可用，请稍后再进行尝试
+405 | Method Not Allowed -- The HTTP method used does not apply to the requested resource 406 | Not Acceptable -- The requested content format is not JSON 429 | Too Many Requests -- Request limited, please reduce the request frequency 500 | Internal Server Error -- Internal server error occurred, please try again later 503 | Service Unavailable -- Service not available, please try again later.